Formation Channels of Magnetars: Results

 When a star in a binary system eventually expands and fills its Roche lobe, it may initiate a mass transfer phase onto its companion.
-If the mass transfer remains stable and successfully removes the donor’s entire hydrogen envelope, the star becomes a stripped envelope, helium burning object, commonly referred to as a helium star.
+If the mass transfer remains stable and successfully removes the donor’s entire hydrogen envelope, the star becomes a stripped-envelope, helium-burning object, commonly referred to as a helium star.
 On the other hand, if the mass transfer is dynamically unstable, it leads to a CE phase.
-During this phase, the orbital separation of the binaryshrinks as the orbital energy and angular momentum are transferred to the envelope \citep{Ivanova2013}.
+During this phase, the orbital separation of the binary shrinks as the orbital energy and AM are transferred to the envelope \citep{Ivanova2013}.
 If the CE is successfully ejected, the system emerges as a close binary consisting of a massive helium star and its companion.
 Strong tidal interactions between the two stars can spin up the helium star.
 This enhanced rotation leads to the formation of fast-spinning magnetars at the end of their lives \citep{Fuller2022,Hu2023}.
 Most magnetar binaries originate from this channel ($\sim 75\%$), which account for about 3\% of the total magnetar population.